What Is An In-Kind Donation?

 There are some considerations to make before making an in-kind donation:

-For example, for the safety of our patients, all items must be new, unused, in its original packaging and latex free.
+At Children’s Health, for the safety of our patients, all items must be new, unused, in its original packaging and latex free.
+Battery-operated toys should have battery cases that secure with screws so that patients cannot pry them open.
+Any gift-wrapped items cannot be accepted.

 Frequently Asked Questions About In-Kind Donations